 From 26 February 2024, the above minimum standards will apply along with the below additional requirements:

-- additional resident who have not been provided a refrigerator in their room, based on the maximum number of residents that the rooming house can accommodate in a common area.
+- an additional 28·5 litre capacity for each additional resident who have not been provided a refrigerator in their room, based on the maximum number of residents that the rooming house can accommodate in a common area.

 Rooming house operators must provide shared laundry facilities that are in good working order for every 12 or fewer residents.
 There must be one set of the following communal laundry facilities:

 - a wash trough or basin connected to a continuous and adequate supply of hot and cold water

 - space with hot and cold water supply outlets suitable for a washing machine immediately next to the trough or basin

 - a clothesline or other clothes drying facility.